-Bad air means bad news for seniors' brainpowerNovember 16th, 2012 in Health /
+Bad air means bad news for seniors' brainpowerNovember 16, 2012 in Medicine & Health / Health

 Living in areas of high air pollution can lead to decreased cognitive function in older adults, according to new research presented in San Diego at The Gerontological Society of America's 65th Annual Scientific Meeting.